cwalsh24/Programming-Assingment-1/README.md

 * For readability, I made it so the create a new animal function on the menu called a method that exists inside of the World class called newEntry.
 This avoids having to do the functions inside this method in the main.
 * The menu is designed to loop indefinitely until the user chooses to exit.
 * There is no way to delete animals from the list because this was not in the instructions of the assignment.
+* I attempted to change the name of program.cs to AnimalProgram.cs, but github wouldn't take it so I had to leave it as is.